v7labs/darwin-py/README.md

 mydataset       112025     yesterday     159.2 GB
 ```

-Lists a summary of remote dataset accessible by the current user.
+Lists a summary of remote datasets accessible by the current user.

 ```
 $ darwin dataset remote